Paul47/LED_Extender_boards/README.md

 * The LEDMatrix_22 library is configured in a well documented header file.
 * 3v3 data lines are converted to 5v while isolating the MCU from led voltages.
 * See the Wiki above for complete details
+* All gerber, BOM, and Pick Lists files are included.
+* Includes DipTrace schematic and board files.
+(DipTrace is free to download for smaller PCBs)

 ## The Problem
-Both 1-wire (data only) and 2-wire (data+clock) led strips longer than a few dozens of leds fall out of sync and begin to "pixilate" or flash randomly.
-Using voltage steppers can help to some extent. ing can help aEven when injecting additional current to increase brightness of leds, out of sync timing still occurs.
+Both 1-wire (data only) and 2-wire (data + clock) led strips longer than a few dozens of leds fall out of sync and begin to "pixilate" or flash randomly.
+Using voltage steppers to ensure full 5v signals and even injecting additional current to sustain brightness of leds can help to some extent.
+But out of sync timing still occurs.
-Breaking into shorter led strips running in parallel from the MCU required complicated code, and uses a large number of MCU pins.
+Breaking led strips into shorter led strips running in parallel from the MCU required complicated code, and uses a large number of MCU pins.

 ## The Solution
-These LED Extenders alow you to break-up the strings into shorter strips running in parallel by multiplexing MCU a minimum of output pins to a lage number of strips.
+These LED Extenders allow you to break-up the strings into shorter strips running in parallel by multiplexing MCU a minimum of output pins to a large number of strips.

 1. Teensy 3.5 to 4.1 **shield format**
     Plug directly in Teensy either above or below
     1 to 4 extenders can be added ("long leg" female headers required)
 2. non-shield format
-    32 bit MCU recommended for larger LED matricies Sufficient memory to accomodate the CRGB LED array Requires jumper wires or ribbon cable-not supplied
+    32 bit MCU recommended for larger LED matrices Sufficient memory to accommodate the CRGB LED array Requires jumper wires or ribbon cable-not supplied